MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-visualstudiocode-app-service-mongodb/tutorial-azure-web-app-mongodb-05.md

     > [!CAUTION]
     > Creating the resource may take up to 15 minutes.

-1. View the newly created Cosmos resource in the explore.
+1. View the newly created Cosmos resource in the explorer.
 It doesn't have any databases yet.
 1. While still in the Azure Databases explorer, right-click the resource name, the select **Copy Connection String** to copy the connection string.
 You will need this later in the tutorial.

     :::image type="content" source="../media/tutorial-end-to-end-app-cosmos/vscode-databases-extenion-copy-connection-string.png" alt-text="Express.js web app form and data results from local MongoDB.":::